 Applications and areas of use – as diverse as the technology itself

 Laser metal fusion meets the high quality and safety requirements when it comes to the production of medical devices and implants.
 The shown personalized cranial implant made from titanium was produced in 8 hours and 45 minutes and with almost 5,000 layers, for example.

 In aerospace engineering, lightweight design while maintaining a good flow of forces within the workpiece is of utmost importance.
 This topology-optimized design can be produced easily using powder bed processes – as with the mounting bracket for airplane doors shown.
 It was built up within 8 hours and with almost 2,700 layers.

 The hydraulic block shown is used for coupling between the control valve and the hydraulic cylinder.
 If it is produced with the laser metal fusion method, its total volume can be reduced by 80% and the pressure loss can be reduced by 93% – without any loss of function.
 The construction process was carried out without any support structures and was completed in eleven hours.

 Five single parts would conventionally be required to produce this runner.
 In the case of laser metal fusion, you produce the finished component directly.
 Close-contour, complex tempering channels can be generated easily using LMF.
 Moreover, customers benefit from cycle time reduction and thermally stable production processes with a minimal reject rate.
 The runner in the image was produced within 70 hours.

 In the automotive industry, complex, functional prototypes can be constructed quickly and without any tools using laser metal fusion.
-Additive manufacturing of the axle support shown took five hours.
+Additive manufacturing of the design and topology-optimized axle support shown took five hours.